StackOps/portal-installer/README.md

 - Access to all other service endpoints through internalURL
 - Keystone admin token

 StackOps Portal needs to have access to internet to download the plugins and perform live updates.
-Actually you cannot install it without internet access.
+You cannot install it without internet access.

-StackOps Portal uses MySQL or MariaDB as storage backend.
+StackOps Portal and Chargeback use MySQL or MariaDB as storage backend.
 It can install a MySQL server on demand, or reuse an existing one.
 If you want to reuse an existing one, you need the root password at installation time to create the database schema and the portal user.

 StackOps Portal can install an Apache server to proxy the HTTP or HTTPS requests.
 It installs a self-generated certificate that you should change if you want to go live with StackOps Portal.

+The installer will need access to Keystone with Admin privileges to create the roles and users needed to run the components.
+If this is too much for you, please contact us to perform a customized installation.

 ##How to install StackOps Portal and Chargeback and reuse and existing MySQL server installation